matchaxmoxie/matchaxmoxie/README.md

 **Jade L. Zhao 赵**

-Junior at Indiana University.
-Informatics major (Business and Society concentration).
+Junior at IU Bloomington.
+Informatics major, Business and Society concentration.
 Hudson and Holland Scholar.
 Graduating 2027.

-I'm interested in agentic AI: systems that plan, decide, and act on their own within limits you set.
-Not chatbots.
-Agents.
-The kind showing up in healthcare (EHRs flagging risks before doctors see them) and education (tutoring that adapts to how you're actually learning, not just what lesson comes next).
+I like building things that work.
+Right now that means agentic AI: systems that can plan, decide, and act on their own within limits you set.

-I build AI that keeps humans in control.
-Clear boundaries, transparent decisions, override buttons that work.
-Skills: Python, SQL, LangChain, prompt engineering, figuring out why the model did what it did.
+Skills: Python, SQL, LangChain, prompt engineering.
 Looking for internships or full-time roles in AI development, data engineering, or tech consulting for 2026.

 ---

+## Why Red and Gold?

+It's Lunar New Year season.
+The colors are lucky. 🧧

-## Being Chinese American
+## Connect

-Growing up, I translated documents, navigated systems my parents couldn't read, and learned to code-switch between home and everywhere else.
-That experience shapes how I think about technology: who gets access, who gets left behind, and what it means to build systems that actually serve people.

-As a first-generation student, I didn't always know the "right" way to do things.
-Nobody in my family had done this before.
-So I try to be thorough.
-Every citation is real.
-Every source I read.
-That matters to me.

-If you're a first-gen student, an immigrant kid figuring things out, or someone who didn't have a roadmap for this industry, I get it.
-Feel free to reach out even if it's just to talk.

-加油 (jiāyóu).
-We got this.
+If you're working on interesting problems in AI, data, or tech consulting, I'd like to hear about it.
+Also happy to chat with other students figuring things out. 加油.

 ---